basho/basho_docs/content/riak/kv/2.1.4/developing/usage/search.md

 Solr.
 This is done transparently and automatically as part of the indexing process.
 You can even create your own [custom extractors](/riak/kv/2.1.4/developing/usage/custom-extractors).

-Our current example uses the JSON extractor, but Riak Search also extracts indexable fields from the following content types:
+Our current example uses the JSON extractor, but Riak search also extracts indexable fields from the following content types:

 * JSON (`application/json`)